Playing at Cottesloe Golf Club

 Cottesloe Golf Club is a private golf club, however there are opportunities for visitors to play our course.

 Members of a Reciprocal Club with a reciprocal agreement may seek a tee time.
-Too view our reciprocal clubs, click HERE.
+To view our reciprocal clubs, click HERE.

 Cottesloe Golf Club has its own local rules, some of which may change from time to time.
-To view our current local rules, please see the attached document below.
+To view our current local rules, please click on the below image.

 To be read in conjunction with the Rules of Golf and the Cottesloe Golf Club Local Rule Boards.

-Please see the attached document for our summer and winter playing times, including public holidays.
+Please see the attached document for playing times of all membership categories.

 On Course Etiquette